andrevidela/Research-report/Thesis/index.md

 This suggests that levitation could be extended to support constructors with linear and erased arguments, but it is unknown if _levitation_ itself (defining the description of linear data types in terms of itself) would be achievable.

-Interestingly enough, encoding linearity in levitated description might also help fix one of the shortcoming of levitation in Idris: automatically discerning between type parameters and type indices.
-Combined with the ability to pattern match on types, in turn would allow the Idris2 compiler to generate definitions for interfaces such as `Functor` and `Applicative`.
+Interestingly enough, encoding linearity in levitated description might also help fix one of the shortcomings of levitation in Idris: automatically discerning between type parameters and type indices.
+Combined with the ability to pattern match on types, in turn, would allow the Idris2 compiler to generate definitions for interfaces such as `Functor` and `Applicative`.

 ## Compile-time String Concatenation